RESOLFT: GSD microscopy

 GSD microscopy (Ground State Depletion microscopy) also uses fluorescent markers.
 In state A, the molecule can freely be driven between the ground and the first excited state and fluorescence can be sent out.
-In the dark state B the ground state of the molecule is depopulated, a transition to a long lived excited state takes place from which fluorescence is not emitted.
-As long as the molecule is in the dark state, it's not available for cycling between ground and excited state, fluorescence is hence turned off.
+In the dark state B the ground state of the molecule is depopulated, a transition to a long-lived excited state takes place from which fluorescence is not emitted.
+As long as the molecule is in the dark state, it is not available for cycling between ground and excited state, and fluorescence is hence turned off.

 SPEM and SSIM

 SPEM (Saturated Pattern Excitation Microscopy) and SSIM (Saturated Structured Illumination Microscopy) are exploiting the RESOLFT concept using saturated excitation to produce "negative" images, i.e. fluorescence occurs from everywhere except at a very small region around the geometrical focus of the microscope.
 Also non point-like patterns are used for illumination.
 Mathematical image reconstruction is necessary to obtain positive images again.